 Facing each other across a valley, Bolsover Castle and the ruin of Sutton Scarsdale Hall seem very different.
 Discover the landscape which connects them on the 7 mile countryside walk.

-Kent Coastal Walking Guide: Dover, Walmer and Deal Castles
+Kent coastal walking guide: Dover, Walmer and Deal

 This 10 mile walk offers panoramic views of the English Channel.
 Three mighty coastal forts stand on the route, from the medieval "Key to England" at Dover to Henry VIII's defences of Walmer and Deal.